Private Members' Business - Obesity

 But it's very important to be careful about your weight, because obesity is a big issue in Australia.
 Obesity can bring a whole heap of health issues, like higher risk of developing chronic conditions, including 13 different types of cancer, cardiovascular disease, asthma, back pain, chronic kidney disease, dementia, gall bladder disease and osteoarthritis.
 Most of us could avoid having to deal with these kinds of health challenges if we just lived a little bit healthier and got on top of our weight.

 There is no better way to look after your health and to stay on top of your weight than to play sport.
 This government loves sport, and we have invested a significant amount of money in a range of different areas to help promote sport and to make sure that more Aussies out there are being active and doing what comes naturally to most Australians, which is playing sport.
-We have committed $2.6 million to increase basketball participation amongst First Nations and culturally and linguistically diverse communities and to implement the national Multicultural Program for basketball.
-This goes alongside $3.1 million over two years to support the legacy of the FIFA Women's World Cup 2023 by supporting women and girls to participate in football through the MiniRoos for Girls Program and the Girls 12+ Football Your Way Engagement Experience Program, and $4.4 million to the ICC T20 Men's World Cup 2022 to support the implementation of a multicultural, strategic framework, including participation legacy programs.
+We have committed 3.1 million over two years to support the legacy of the FIFA Women's World Cup 2023 by supporting women and girls to participate in football through the MiniRoos for Girls Program and the Girls 12+ Football Your Way Engagement Experience Program, and 10.3 million over two years for the Australian Sports Commission to continue delivery of national sport participation programs targeted at populations currently physically inactive or individuals who have dropped out of sport, and 3.5 billion investment to triple the bulk-billing incentive, the largest increase to the incentive in the 40-year history of Medicare.
+This is a good way to respond to the public health crisis of obesity, because making it easy to see a doctor means we can help more Australians to take actions that promote good health and prevent chronic illnesses which are linked to lifestyle.

 Not everyone can be in perfect health and maintain the perfect weight-it's just not practical-but we can all do our bit by being mindful that obesity is a huge issue and keeping an eye on our weight by living a healthier lifestyle.
 So get out there and play some sport.
 Make sure you keep an eye out for dietary guidelines and make smarter decisions about what you eat by looking at things like the Health Star Rating.
 Importantly, if you need some help or advice about your weight or any other health issue, go to see a doctor.
 It should be a lot easier and cheaper to see them now.
 Let's all do our bit to live a healthier life and reduce the risks of developing any of the consequences that may come with obesity.
 We owe it to our loved ones, and we owe it to ourselves.
 Remember: abs are made in the kitchen, not in the gym.